FrazerClews/linux/Documentation/driver-api/usb/gadget.rst

 can stream data with only slightly more overhead than a kernel driver.

-There's a USB Mass Storage class driver, which provides a different solution for interoperability with systems such as MS-Windows and MacOS.
+There's a USB Mass Storage class driver, which provides a different solution for interoperability with systems such as MS-Windows and macOS.
 That *Mass Storage* driver uses a file or block device as backing store for a drive, like the ``loop`` driver.
 The USB host uses the BBB, CB, or CBI versions of the mass storage class specification, using transparent